bg-git/auricle-next/content/information/cookie-policy.gb-en.md

 This Cookie Policy explains how AURICLE Limited (“AURICLE”, “we”, “us”) uses cookies and similar technologies on [www.auricle.co.uk](https://www.auricle.co.uk) and [www.auriclejewelry.com](https://www.auriclejewelry.com) (“Website”).
 For how we process personal data, see our [Privacy Policy](/information/privacy-policy).

-> **Consent model:** To use this Website and our services, you must accept our use of cookies as described below.
+> **Consent model:** These cookies are essential to enable core website functions such as account access, security, and checkout.
+Without these cookies, the website cannot operate correctly.
 We do **not** offer per-category cookie settings.
 You can either **accept** cookies to use the Website or **decline** and not use the Website.
 You may also block cookies via your browser; however, the Website and checkout services may not function correctly without cookies.

 ---